Generated regional Smith River redwood canyon scene for fishing planning; not an exact location photo

 Forest Service public-land context for fishing, rafting, and river access.

-Gasquet corridor
+Gasquet area

 Useful canyon base with highway access and fast-changing river levels.